List of The Avengers (TV series) episodes: Series 6 (1968–1969)

 Cast: All episodes feature Patrick Macnee (as John Steed) and Linda Thorson (as Tara King).
 In episode 17, ("Killer") Tara makes a brief appearance before going on holiday.
 For the remainder of "Killer", Patrick Macnee as John Steed is paired with Jennifer Croxton as Lady Diana Forbes-Blakeney.

 In episode 1 ("The Forget-Me-Knot"), Diana Rigg as Emma Peel makes her final appearance.

 Patrick Newell (as "Mother") features in twenty of the episodes, with his mute sidekick "Rhonda" (Rhonda Parker) joining him for the latter eighteen.

 The episode numbers in the table relate to the order in which they were first broadcast by Thames Television in the UK.
 Different ITV regions broadcast episodes on different dates and in different orders, so the Thames order does not match the order of first UK broadcast.
 Nearly all episodes in this series were shown, in a different order, in the US before they were shown in the UK.

 John Bryce replaced Brian Clemens and Albert Fennell as producer for the start of series six.
-By the time Clemens and Fennell returned, three episodes had been filmed: two 90-minute episodes, named "Invitation To a Killing" and "The Great Great Britain Crime", as well as a standard-length episode, "Invasion of the Earthmen".
+By the time Brian Clemens and Albert Fennell returned, three episodes had been filmed: two 90-minute episodes, named "Invitation To a Killing" and "The Great Great Britain Crime", as well as a standard-length episode, "Invasion of the Earthmen".
 These were considered to be extremely flawed episodes; they would likely have been scrapped, except that time did not exist in which to film new episodes and still meet the American contract.
 Hence, "Invitation To a Killing" was heavily edited and had several new shots filmed to become "Have Guns — Will Haggle", while "The Great Great Britain Crime" was heavily edited and had some old footage from previous episodes added, as well as some new footage, to become "Homicide and Old Lace".
 "Invasion of the Earthmen" was slightly edited as well.
 No known copies of the original versions of these episodes exist.